Implementing CI/CD for Azure Data Factory | Nitor Infotech

 Provide the name required in QA environment ADF instance.

 viii.
-In order to enable continuous integration, enable the following option in the trigger section.
+In order to enable continuous integration, enable below option in trigger section.

 ix.
 Once completed, click on Save button: